RooyyDoe/Insights-about-edo-period-of-Japan/README.md

 # Cultural insights in the Edo period of Japan

-This visualization provides a clarification of Japanese articles in the Edo period.
+This application provides a clarification of Japanese articles in the Edo period.
 This imperial period takes place from 1600 to 1868 in Japan.
 The objects are displayed scattered on a timeline and arranged in the Early, Middle or Late Edo period.
 The various emperors who have ruled in this period will also be indicated on this timeline.
 In this way the users can clearly see from which government period the various objects origin.
 The timeline can be used interactively by clicking on a time period.
 This will make the Japanese objects belonging to this period come forward.

-The whole process of creating this visualization will all be documented in the [wiki](https://github.com/RooyyDoe/frontend-applications/wiki) of my repository.
+The whole process of creating this application will all be documented in the [wiki](https://github.com/RooyyDoe/frontend-applications/wiki) of my repository.

 ## Screenshots